19hundreds/risks-workflow/01_introduction.md

 More security and more privacy are default achievements right out the box for a Qubes OS user, even for those with shallow technical background.

+Don't trust me on this: see what the [experts](https://www.qubes-os.org/experts/) say about Qubes OS.

 Unfortunately the learning curve can be quite steep (especially for those with no experience in linux) but its [documentation](https://www.qubes-os.org/doc/) is awesome.

 # Why not Linux?